hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getCurrencyBalances"></a>
 # **getCurrencyBalances**
-> CurrencyBalanceGetResponse getCurrencyBalances(page, size, orderBy, ascending)
+> CurrencyBalanceGetResponse getCurrencyBalances(page, size, orderBy, ascending, filter)

 Get information for all currency balances recorded in your application.